metagol/metagol/README.md

 # Metagol

 Metagol is an inductive logic programming (ILP) system based on the meta-interpretive learning framework (MIL).
 For more information about MIL see the papers listed at the end of this readme file.
-The latest version of Metagol is version [https://github.com/metagol/metagol/releases/tag/2.0](2.0).
+Go to the releases page to find the latest version of Metagol: https://github.com/metagol/metagol/releases

 Please contact Andrew Cropper (a.cropper13@imperial.ac.uk) with any questions / bugs.